resque/resque-scheduler/README.markdown

       rails_env: demo, staging, production
       description: "This job will auto-create leaderboards"

-NOTE2: If you specify the :rails_env arg without setting RAILS_ENV variable, the job won't be loaded.
+NOTE: If you specify the `rails_env` arg without setting RAILS_ENV as an environment variable, the job won't be loaded.

 Resque-web additions
 --------------------